nickb808-dev/er301-VectorMix/README.md

-(replacing dials that injected DC offset); block-interpolated gains (CV-swept vector moves no longer zipper); cursor defaults to corner 1 so inserting the unit is transparent; and an **equal-power mix law** menu option (constant loudness for four unrelated sources — amplitude mode remains the default and is right for correlated material).
+(replacing dials that injected DC offset); block-interpolated gains (CV-swept vector moves no longer zipper); cursor defaults to corner 1 so inserting the unit is transparent; and an **equal-power mix law** menu option (constant loudness for four unrelated sources.
+Amplitude mode is the default).

 ## Corner layout